Top 5 Goldman Sachs Sales and Trading Interview Questions

 Goldman Sachs is likely the most coveted sales and trading summer analyst internship to get and as a result the standards you need to meet are very high.

 If you're looking for 300+ other interview questions along with an S&T Overview and Desk-specific guides, be sure to check out Sales and Trading Interviews.
-I also wrote up a very detailed introduction to sales and trading in another post.

 These guides were created because I recognized how non-existent S&T interview resources were at present and how many smart candidates simply were unable to prepare for interviews as a result.